alex-marochko/mosaic_cloud/README.md

-## 0.1.0

-* Initial release of the `mosaic_cloud` package.
-* Provides a `MosaicCloud` widget for creating dense, non-overlapping layouts.
-* Includes a spiral-based algorithm for widget placement.

-## 0.0.1

-* Initial version.

 # Mosaic Cloud

 A Flutter widget that arranges a collection of widgets in a visually appealing, dense mosaic layout.
 Perfect for creating